tensorflow/docs/site/en/r1/guide/embedding.md

 Embeddings can be trained in many network types, and with various loss functions and data sets.
-For example, one could use a recurrent neural network to predict the next word from the previous one given a large corpus of sentences, or one could train two networks to do multi-lingual translation.
+For example, one could use a recurrent neural network to predict the next word from the previous one given a large corpus of sentences, or one could train two networks to do multilingual translation.
 These methods are described in the [Vector Representations of Words](../tutorials/representation/word2vec.md) tutorial.